dsa-ntc/uncommittednj.org/faq.md

 ## Do I have to be registered as a Democrat?

-Yes, you do in order to vote in the Democratic Presidential Primary Election on April 24, 2024 in PA.
+Yes, you do in order to vote in the Democratic Presidential Primary Election on June 4, 2024 in NJ.

 ## Shouldn't I just switch my registration to Independent?